-- Valid units are h (hours), m (minutes), and s (seconds), for example, 3h30m15s. - 5.
-Click Save.
+Valid units are h (hours), m (minutes), and s (seconds), for example, 3h30m15s.

+5. Click Save.

 12.4.3.6.
-Restic verification errors in the MigMigration custom resource status:
+Restic verification errors in the MigMigration custom resource

-If data verification fails when migrating a persistent volume with the file system data copy method, the MigMigration CR displays the following error:
+If data verification fails when migrating a persistent volume with the file system data copy method, the following error is displayed in the MigMigration CR.

-MigMigration CR status